 In sum, HB 2781 provides for changes to the current crime victims compensation statutes that will provide meaningful access for victims of crime to financial assistance.
 An increase in expenditures is expected, but due to the limited scope of each of the revisions, the expected increase can be financed with the existing revenues.
+Crime Victims Compensation receives a 75% federal match for all state funds expended on behalf of crime victims, minimizing the potential financial impact of any increase in expenditures.

-On behalf of the Office of the Attorney General and Crime Victims Compensation, we thank you for your consideration of HB 2781 and respectfully request the committee's favorable recommendation of the proposed legislation with our suggested amendment.
+On behalf of the Office of the Attorney General and Crime Victims Compensation, we thank you for your consideration of HB 2781 and respectfully request the committee's favorable recommendation of the proposed legislation as amended.